How To Handle Different Learning Styles When Teaching English As A Foreign Language

 As teachers our aim is to encourage, inspire and inform.
 If your students leave your class with less than 50% knowledge of what you've tried to teach, can you still count this as a job well done?

-In China, many ESL teachers (English as a Second Language) are on probation during their first three months, sometimes during their first year.
-If their learners show no noticeable improvement, it's quite possible that you'll be going home a lot earlier than you planned.
+In China, many ESL teachers (English as a Second Language) are on probation during their first three months, sometimes during the whole of their first year.
+However if learners show no noticeable improvement, it's quite possible that they may be heading for home earlier than planned.

 1. Visual Learners